-An LDP politician in Tokyo has implemented an original method of connecting with constituents by increasing the volume of the campaign car speakers.
+An LDP candidate in Tokyo has implemented an original method of connecting with constituents by increasing the volume of his campaign car speakers.

-Lower House candidates are banned from giving speeches while moving but there is no restriction on volume.
+Lower House candidates are banned from giving speeches while in a moving vehicle but there is no restriction on volume.

-“I think my name is hitting at least 50 more eardrums per kilometer traveled,” the LDP candidate said.
+“I think my name is hitting at least 50 more eardrums per kilometer traveled,” said the middle-aged male LDP candidate.

-“It’s important for democracy for citizens to be hearing the names of candidates constantly repeated without any substance or policy information.”
+“It’s important in a democracy for citizens to be hearing the names of candidates constantly repeated without the distraction of substance or policy information.”

 The local LDP candidate also plans to play monotonous music on repeat in an attempt to link the tasty goodness of the sweet potato with his campaign.

 “If voters confuse my sound car for a sweet potato van people may subconsciously link the two and, ipso facto, increase the likelihood of my re-election.”